djvasquezvm/Linux/README.md

-# Here you can see all linux configurations I have made in a test environment
+# Here you can see all linux configurations I have made in a test environment in Centos 7

 The linux configurations are:
 - ssh